-The mutation rate of ssRNA viruses is observed to be much higher than organisms that possess ssDNA, and many times more than those with dsDNA.
-Not all mutations necessarily increase virulence, and in the majority of cases may in fact be deleterious or inconsequential.
+The mutation rate of single-stranded ribonucleic acid (ssRNA) viruses is observed to be much higher than organisms that possess single-stranded deoxyribonucleic acid (ssDNA), and many times more than those with double-stranded DNA (dsDNA).
+Not all mutations necessarily increase virulence and, in the majority of cases, may in fact be deleterious or inconsequential.

 Therefore, organisms must find an equilibrium between a high mutation rate that allows them to adapt to changing environmental conditions, and a low one that lessens the incidence of catastrophic mutations.
 Small DNA viruses may encode their own DNA repair, and some RNA viruses also share the ability to check for and repair replication errors.

-However, while DNA viruses generally rely on the transcription machinery of the host cell, RNA viruses encode for their own transcription machinery, meaning that their replication and mutation rate is more directly related to their own genome and is subject to the same evolutionary pressures.
+However, while DNA viruses generally rely on the transcription machinery of the host cell, RNA viruses encode for their own transcription machinery.
+This means that the replication and mutation rate of RNA viruses is more directly related to their own genome and is thus subject to the same evolutionary pressures.

-Vignuzzi & Andino (2012) note that the offspring of RNA viruses, with genomes commonly falling into the size range of 7-12 kb in length, tend to bear one or two distinct mutations per nucleotide site.
-The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) genome is thought to be around 27-31 kb in length, increasing the overall number of mutations acquired, without necessarily increasing the incidence rate.
+Vignuzzi & Andino (2012) note that the offspring of RNA viruses, with genomes commonly falling into the size range of 7-12 kilobases (kb) in length, tend to bear one or two distinct mutations per nucleotide site.
+The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) genome is thought to be around 27-31 kb in length, which increases the overall number of mutations acquired, without necessarily increasing the incidence rate.

-The ability to rapidly acquire new genetic characteristics allows viruses to emerge in novel hosts, avoid vaccine-induced immunity, and become more virulent, but can also be a double-edged sword in terms of improving overall genome fitness.
+The ability to rapidly acquire new genetic characteristics allows viruses to emerge in novel hosts, avoid vaccine-induced immunity, and become more virulent.
+Moreover, this ability can also be a double-edged sword in terms of improving overall genome fitness.

 What variants of concern have been found?